Continued from the beginning

 1. Michael Heiser

-I won’t quibble with Steve’s comments about Michael Heiser.
+I won’t quibble with Steve’s view of Michael Heiser.
 I actually considered including a note in my initial article to explain why I quote Mike so much.
 If there were other scholars doing what he is doing, I would quote them too.
-But there aren’t.
+But they are rare.
 It’s true that Mike is a niche scholar—in my opinion his limitations become obvious any time he strays too close to analytic or systematic theology—and I have extensively critiqued him for this.
 But in his niche he is not only a respectable scholar—he’s the only one who is readily accessible.
-This lack of competition reflects ill on the assembly.
+This lack of competition reflects ill on the congregation.

 2. Legendary embellishment

 I agree with Steve that the works I cited to prove the pedigree of my interpretation often involve legendary embellishments.
 I don’t think 1 Enoch 6–7, for example, is likely to be true where it overreaches the Bible in its details.
 My point was twofold:

 To our knowledge, alternative readings are late innovations in the history of understanding the text.
 That lends prima facie weight to the traditional reading (and those italics are not just there because it’s a Latin term).